mbahvw/kit-katacoda-scenarios/kubectl-advance/step14.md

 All your pods are now running in the master node at this point.
 You can whatever maintenance is required on `node01` and when done, you can `uncordon` it to make it schedulable.

 Please keep Terminal 2 open.
-Now, let' s try by running the below command:
+Now, let's try by running the below command:

 First: ensure that `node01` is still at `unschedulingDisabled` mode by: